stefdasca/statement-translator/Kilonova/1400-1499/Processed_1455.md

 ## Explanation

-Using the “smile” operation, the values obtained in order are $26$, $9761512$, both numbers having even divisors.
+Using the “smile� operation, the values obtained in order are $26$, $9761512$, both numbers having even divisors.